RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 You must have the following software installed:

--   Rocket Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=enterprise_developer_11.0&rpp=10&sort.field=last_uploaded&sort.value=desc) to access the documentation for Enterprise Developer.
+-   Rocket Enterprise Developer for Eclipse. [*Click here*](https://docs.rocketsoftware.com/bundle?cluster=true&labelkey=prod_enterprise_developer) to access the documentation for Enterprise Developer.
 -   A TN3270 terminal emulator to run the CICS application.
 This tutorial uses Rocket Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.

 **Using a Remote Enterprise Server Instance for the Tutorials**

 If you have an active firewall on the machine that is running your Directory Server and enterprise server instances, and you want remote clients to be able to connect to them, you must ensure that the firewall allows access to the ports that you are using.

 For example, Directory Server is configured, by default, to use port 86.
-Your must configure your firewall to allow TCP and UDP access to this port.
+You must configure your firewall to allow TCP and UDP access to this port.
 Similarly, the enterprise server instance you create as part of this tutorial, BANKDEMO, has listeners which use ports 9003 and 9023.
 For remote clients to be able to submit JCL jobs or connect a TN3270 terminal to these listeners, your firewall must permit access to these ports.

-We recommend that, if you want remote users to access Enterprise Server functionality through the firewall, you use fixed port values so that you can control access via these.
+If you want remote users to access Enterprise Server functionality through the firewall, we recommend that you use fixed port values, so that you can control access via these.

 ## Enterprise Server Security